 As described in Section 2.4.3, many portions of the transmission cable would be installed using HDD methods.
 In certain situations where there is a long segment of cable installed by HDD, heat can accumulate in the HDPE conduit, which would reduce the performance of the transmission system.
 The Applicant has identified 16 sections of underground cabling where the potential for heat accumulation could require that cooling facilities be installed.
 The cooling stations would be modular in design and installed on a concrete pad, with electrical power provided by a local electrical utility.
-Sixteen cooling equipment stations would be constructed along the transmission line route at approximate MPs 110, 112, 145, 146, 158, 185, 208, 227, 228, 296, two at 298, 299, two at 302, and 331.
-These cooling stations would consist of an aboveground building measuring approximately 8 feet (2.4 meters) by 8 feet (2.4 meters) by 16 feet (4.8 meters) (see Figure 2-11).
-A chiller unit and pumping system within the building and this equipment would circulate chilled water through tubing in a closed-loop system alongside the HVDC cable to cool the cables (see Figure 2-12).
+Sixteen cooling equipment stations might be constructed along the transmission line route and are proposed to be located at approximate MPs 110, 112, 145, 146, 158, 185, 208, 227, 228, 296, two at 298, 299, two at 302, and 331.
+These cooling stations would consist of an aboveground building measuring approximately 8 feet

+(2.4 meters) by 8 feet (2.4 meters) by 16 feet (4.8 meters) (see Figure 2-11).
+Each cooling station would consist of a chiller unit and pumping system within the building and this equipment would circulate chilled water through tubing in a closed-loop system alongside the HVDC cable to cool the cables (see Figure 2-12).

 The heat emitted from the cables within the buried conduit would then be transferred by the coolant back to the cooling station and then to the outside atmosphere above ground.
-The Applicant has estimated that approximately 245 gallons (927 liters) of cooling water would be required to fill the system to cool a typical HDD segment of 3,000 feet (915 meters) in length.
+The Applicant has estimated that approximately 245 gallons (927 liters) of cooling water would typically be required to fill the system to cool an HDD segment of 3,000 feet (915 meters) in length.
 The final design and cooling capacity of the equipment depends on the length of the HDD segment, burial depth, cable losses, and the specified ambient conditions.
 It is anticipated that the cooling systems would be operated primarily during peak load conditions (CHPEI 2012b).